MilliPress/MilliCache/README.md

 | `archive:?:?` | `is_post_type_archive()`         | Added to all post type archive pages (Site ID & Post Type) |
 | `author:?:?`  | `is_author()`                    | Added to all author pages (Site ID & Author ID)            |

-Please note that the `?` in the flags are placeholders for the actual values that will be determined at runtime.
+Note that the `?` in the flags are placeholders for the actual values that will be determined at runtime.
-[Go to Debugging Section](#debugging) to learn how you can see the actual flags in the response headers.
+[Go to the Debugging section](#debugging) to learn how to see the actual flags in the response headers

-### Add Cache Flags
+### Adding Cache Flags

 You can add flags to your cached pages by using the `millicache_add_flags` filter.
-Add the flags wisely as they will increase the number of cache entries and the cache size.
+Add the flags wisely, as they will increase the number of cache entries and the cache size.

 ```php
 add_filter('millicache_add_flags', function( $flags ) {